 Whether you’re a passive investor looking to build a strong long-term portfolio or an active trader looking to generate consistent returns on strategic short- or medium-term trades, a well-designed stock trading app can make the process simpler and more convenient.
-But with dozens of options out there, each offering a dizzying array of features and resources, how do you pick the right one?
+But with dozens of options out there, each offering a dizzying array of features and resources, how do you pick the right stock trading apps?

 In this quick guide, we’ll talk about what a stock trading app can do for your investing career and go over some of the unique features of the best stock trading apps on the market today — and what kind of investor they each work best for.